Purity of branch and critical locus: Differentially complete intersections

 \end{remark}

 \begin{lemma} Let $\pi: X\to Y$ be a locally of finite type morphism that is smooth at all associated points in $X$.
 Assume either: \begin{enumerate}[label=(\theenumi),ref=(\theenumi)] \item $X/S$ and $Y/S$ are smooth. \item $X$ and $Y$ are regular schemes. \end{enumerate} Then $\pi$ is d.c.i. \end{lemma} \ref{dolg-lemma} was first observed by Dolgachev \cite{dolgachev:nonsmooth}; in \Theorem{\ref{comp-dci}} we will give another necessary condition for $X/Y$ to be d.c.i.
 Clearly, $(1)\Rightarrow (2)$ when $X$ and $Y$ are geometrically regular over a field. \begin{proof} (1): Since $\pi^*(\Omega_{Y/S})$ is locally free and $\pi$ is smooth all associated points, implying that the imperfection module $\Gamma_{X/Y/S}$ is $0$ at all associated points, hence $\Gamma_{X/Y/S}=0$ in the exact sequence (\ref{eq:can-ex}).
 Since moreover $\Omega_{X/S}$ is locally free, it follows that $\pdo \Omega_{X/Y,x}\leq 1$ at each point $x$.
 (2): There exists locally a factorisation $X \xrightarrow{i} X_r \xrightarrow{p} Y$, where $i$ is a closed immersion and $p$ is smooth.
 Since $p$ is smooth and $Y$ is regular, it follows that $X_r$ is regular.
 Since $X$ is regular and $i$ is a closed immersion, it must be a regular immersion.
-Therefore $\pi$ is l.c.i., hence by \Theorem{\ref{ferrand-vasconcelos}} $\pi$ is d.c.i. \end{proof} We give necessary conditions to conclude that a morphism is d.c.i. when all its fibres are d.c.i. \begin{proposition} Let $\pi: X\to Y$ be a flat dominant morphism locally of finite type of N\oe therian schemes, which is smooth at all associated points of $X$.
+Therefore $\pi$ is l.c.i., hence by \Theorem{\ref{ferrand-vasconcelos}} $\pi$ is d.c.i. \end{proof} We give necessary conditions to conclude that a morphism is d.c.i. when all its fibres are d.c.i.

+\begin{proposition} Let $\pi: X\to Y$ be a flat dominant morphism locally of finite type of N\oe therian schemes, which is smooth at all associated points of $X$.
 Assume either of the conditions: \begin{enumerate}[label=(\theenumi),ref=(\theenumi)] \item $\Omega_{X/Y}$ is $Y$-flat. \item each fibre $X_y/k_{Y,y}, y\in Y$, is generically smooth (i.e. generically geometrically reduced). \end{enumerate} If the fibre $X_y/k_{Y,y}$ is d.c.i., then $\pi$ is d.c.i. at each point $x$ in $X_y \subset X$.
-Hence if each (closed) fibre $X_y$ is d.c.i., then $\pi$ is d.c.i. \end{proposition}
+Hence if each (closed) fibre $X_y$ is d.c.i., then $\pi$ is d.c.i. \end{proposition} Andr\'e \cite{andre:pseudoregular} has studied flat morphisms such that all fibres $X_y/k_{Y,y}$ are geometrically reduced and l.c.i., characterising them in terms of the cotangent complex.